JoelShine/JARVIS-AI-ASSISTANT/README.md

 pip install -r requirements.txt
 ```
 <ul>
-  <li>Most of the times, you may run into an error saying 'no module named pyaudio'.
+  <li>Most of the times, you may run into an error saying <b>'no module named pyaudio'</b>.
 If there is any error on installing SpeechRecognition, do check out this website.
 Please download the ".whl" file of pyaudio of your python version.
 Link to website - https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio .
 After downloading that, pip install that .whl file.
 For Eg:</li>
   </ul>

  ```